 Child Abuse Central Index

 Each year, child abuse investigations are reported to the CACI.
-These reports pertain to investigations of alleged physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.
-The reports are submitted by county welfare and probation departments.
+These reports pertain to investigations that substantiated physical abuse, sexual abuse, mental/emotional abuse, and/or severe neglect of a child.
+The reports are submitted by county child welfare services and probation departments.

 Information on file in the Child Abuse Central Index include: